GiverofMemory/NatureVault/README.md

 ### Notes
 * For personal hosting Abyss Web server works well.
 * after typing out a command always hit the 'enter' key to run it.
+* the period after the 'git clone' statement means that these files and folders are placed into the directory you are in, instead of making a new folder (which won't work).